Vaxzevria COVID-19 Vaccine AstraZeneca Description

 Vaxzevria COVID-19 Vaccine AstraZeneca Distribution

-India granted emergency approval for the coronavirus vaccine co-developed by AstraZeneca Plc and the University of Oxford on January 1, 2021.
+India granted emergency approval for the vaccine co-developed by AstraZeneca Plc and the University of Oxford on January 1, 2021.
 Covishield is the Serum Institute of India version of the AstraZeneca COVID-19 vaccine.

 Sputnik V Vaccine (AZD2816) Co-Development